chan34kelvin/CSC690_StoreListings/README.md

 # What is this project?

-1. A store listing app that tracks product order pickups in any target store provided with nearest zipcode.
+1. A store listing app that tracks product order pickups in any target store provided with the nearest zipcode.

 # How to use?